-Surplus optimal deferred-acceptance auctions are known for $k$-identical goods and more general matroid feasibility constraints \citep{MS14}.
+Surplus optimal deferred-acceptance auctions are known for $k$-identical goods and more general matroid feasibility constraints \citep{MS14, BdVSV11}.
 We give a $2$-approximate deferred-acceptance mechanism for knapsack constraints.
 Beyond matroids and knapsacks, \citet{FGGS22} give a logarithmic approximate deferred-acceptance auction for any downward-closed feasibility constraint.
 We observe an inherent downward-closure in the pen testing problem that allows the auction of \citet{FGGS22} to be extended to all combinatorial constraints.
 The set of pens chosen by any pen testing algorithm can be padded by adding (possibly expended) pens to always output a maximal feasible set.

-Our main technical result is a tight analysis of the single agent setting, where the agent is to be allocated with an ex-ante probability exactly $q$, where we show that the worst-case ratio between the surplus and consumer surplus is exactly $1 - \ln q$.
-We develop a method for identifying tight approximation guarantees that may have broader applications.
-This method involves expressing the objective, the ratio between the surplus and consumer surplus in this case, as a linear program with variables corresponding to the distribution of values and explicitly solving for the optimum.
-We use this technique once again by formulating a linear program to identify the worst-case distribution when the ink levels in all pens are IID.